nhamaus/Voiager/README.md

 *V'ger*, the abbreviation for *Voiager*, is an homage to [Star Trek](https://memory-alpha.fandom.com/wiki/Star_Trek:_The_Motion_Picture): the center of the enormous vessel contained the oldest part of V'ger – Voyager 6, an unmanned deep space probe launched by NASA in the late 20th century.
 The entire vessel surrounding the Voyager probe had been built by an unknown race of machine entities (possibly the [Borg](https://memory-alpha.fandom.com/wiki/Borg)) in order to help it complete what the latter interpreted to be its primary programming: "learn all that is learnable", and return that knowledge to its creator.
 During its journey, the probe had come to think of itself as V'ger after the only remaining legible letters from its original name (the "O", "Y", "A", and "6" on the nameplate having been obscured from encounters with previous spatial hazards), and amassed knowledge to such a degree as to become self-aware.

-> *"…On its journey back, it amassed so much knowledge, it achieved consciousness itself.
+> *"On its journey back, it amassed so much knowledge, it achieved consciousness itself.
 It became a living thing."*
 — James T. Kirk, 2270s